hillsoni/30-days-of-arrays-and-linked-list-scaler-challenge/README.md

-# 30-days-of-arrays-and-linked-list-scaler-solution
+# 30-days-of-arrays-and-linked-list-scaler-challenge
-I am posting solution of 30 days of arrays and linked list scaler challenge
+I am posting my solutions of 30 days of arrays and linkedlist scaler challenge